-Many different types of organisms (e.g., some invertebrates, fishes, sea turtles, birds, mammals) are sensitive to electromagnetic fields (Normandeau et al., 2011).
+Many different types of organisms (e.g., some invertebrates, fishes, sea turtles, birds, mammals) are sensitive to electromagnetic fields (Bureau of Ocean Energy Management, 2011).
 An organism that encounters a disturbance in an electromagnetic field could respond by moving toward the source, moving away from it, or not responding at all.
 The types of electromagnetic devices used in the Proposed Action simulate the electromagnetic signature of a vessel passing through the water column, so the expected response would be similar to that of vessel movement.
 However, since there would be no actual strike potential, a physiological response would be unlikely in most cases.
-Recovery of an individual from encountering electromagnetic fields would be variable, but since the physiological response would likely be minimal, as reviewed by Normandeau et al. (2011), any recovery time would also be minimal.
+Recovery of an individual from encountering electromagnetic fields would be variable, but since the physiological response would likely be minimal, as reviewed by Bureau of Ocean Energy Management (2011), any recovery time would also be minimal.